Chua123Yun/P2_2/README.md

 # P2
 UECS 2363-Parctical 2
+this is a read me file

-this is P2 group, welcome to our class.
+this is P1 group, welcome to our class.